 360-degree view 6 camera systems

-Development of intelligent video analytics systems for the S5.2 DUO robot
+Development of intelligent video analytics systems for the S5.2 PICARD robot

 360-degree view 6 camera systems +

 PTZ IP camera